churc/MajorStudio1/README.md

        -    female; male; couple/collaborative with both genders; unknown; and artist name but not yet identified.

-###### For total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: [Gender at The Met](https://churc.github.io/MajorStudio1/MetProjects/gender)
+###### Using total numbers, wrapped bar visualization, 1 pixel represents 2 artworks: [Gender at The Met](https://churc.github.io/MajorStudio1/MetProjects/gender)
-###### For total numbers, vertical bar visualization: [Another View of All Artworks by Gender](https://churc.github.io/MajorStudio1/MetProjects/gender#c2)
+###### Using total numbers, vertical bar visualization: [Another View of All Artworks by Gender](https://churc.github.io/MajorStudio1/MetProjects/gender#c2)
-###### For timeline, 1850-2017 visualization (14,284 artworks):  [What Year Were These Artworks Made](https://churc.github.io/MajorStudio1/MetProjects/gender/#c3) Note that there is a spike in the number of artworks in 1900: hundreds of artworks have Object Begin Date (and Object End Date) 1900, most of these are manufactoring companies noted as 'unknown designer' in the csv.
+###### For a timeline, visualization years 1850-2017 (14,284 artworks):  [What Year Were These Artworks Made](https://churc.github.io/MajorStudio1/MetProjects/gender/#c3) Note that there was a spike in the number of artworks in 1900: hundreds of artworks have Object Begin Date (and Object End Date) recorded as 1900, most of these are manufactoring companies noted as 'unknown designer' in the csv.